ytree-project/ytree/doc/source/Fields.rst

 function and using the `vector_components` keyword argument to specify the component fields.

+Vector fields can be added for dimensionality not equal to three in the same manner.
+This can also be used to create multidimensional fields where the components have nothing to do with x/y/z.

 .. code-block:: python

-   >>> a.add_vector_field("thing", vector_components=["thing_1", "thing_2", "thing_3"])

-In principle, vector fields can be added for dimensionality not equal to three in the same manner.
+   >>> a.add_vector_field("mean_z", vector_components=["mean_z_gas", "mean_z_star"])

 It will also be necessary to manually add a vector field for any :ref:`derived-fields` or :ref:`analysis-fields` created after the arbor is loaded.

 .. _analysis-fields: